A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: Constant Product Market Making

 \subsection{Greeks}

-As we can describe the value of the liquidity position in the constant function market maker via Theorem~\ref{thm:v2} and Corollary~\ref{cor:v2}, it is valuable also to understand how to hedge the risks of this position.
+As we can describe the value of the liquidity position in the CPMM via Theorem~\ref{thm:v2} and Corollary~\ref{cor:v2}, it is valuable also to understand how to hedge the risks of this position.
 For this purpose we will consider various Greeks for the liquidity token.
 Herein we will focus specifically on the Greeks at block times though, utilizing the forms of Corollary~\ref{cor:v2}, the Greeks can also be computed between blocks. \begin{assumption} Following Theorem~\ref{thm:v2}, throughout this section, we will assume that $\gamstr \leq \hat\gamma$. \end{assumption}

 \paragraph{Delta:} First, consider the sensitivity of the value of the liquidity token to the underlying price, i.e., the delta of the liquidity token.
 By construction in Theorem~\ref{thm:v2}, this sensitivity is driven entirely by the square root of the current price, i.e.,